-The same decomposition holds more generally.
+Our first fundamental result is that this decomposition, or recurrence, holds generally.
 Let the \emph{top-level} subgrammars denote the children of the root node in a CFG's subgrammar decomposition.

 \begin{theorem}[KL loss as a recursive function over subgrammars] Let $G$ be a PCFG with top-level subgrammars $A_1,\ldots,A_k$.
-Let $C \subset \Sigma^*$ be the set of (fixed) substrings of terminals that occur between non-terminals of $G$.
-Then
+Let $C \subset \Sigma^*$ be the set of (fixed) substrings of terminals in expansions of $S$.
+Then $\KL(P_G~\|~Q_\theta)$ \end{theorem}